 Among the crowd surrounding Socrates are his students, including the general Alcibiades and Aeschines of Sphettus.

-Socrates is credited as the founder of Western philosophy and among the first moral philosophers of the ethical tradition of thought.
+Socrates is credited as the founder of Western philosophy and was among the first moral philosophers of the ethical tradition of thought.

 Pythagoras, the theorist of metempsychosis